 Think about this.

-Companies today want their employees to communicate better, to cooperate and collaborate more, to work well in teams, to share best practices, to respect each other and commit to work to achieve success together.
+Companies today want their employees to communicate better, to cooperate and collaborate more, to work well in teams, to share best practices, to respect each other, and to commit to achieving success together.

 How can you make them collaborate at work when you make them play games that teach them to beat each other no matter what?

-How can a team building event where winners poke fun at losers — and where losers accused winners of cheating — or question facilitators neutrality or clarity of instruction be effective?
+How can a team-building event work when winners poke fun at losers — and where losers accused winners of cheating — or question facilitators neutrality or clarity of instruction?

 Would you tolerate cheating/ blaming culture in your organization?

-They’ll remember that teamwork wasn’t enough to win games because even losing teams had teamwork.
+Members remember that teamwork is not enough to win games because even losing teams had shown teamwork.

-But they’ll forget the purpose of you paying facilitators so you can build teams.
+Members forget the purpose of your paying facilitators so you can build teams.

 I daresay that one important objective of team building is for all members to realize that ALL of them, without exception, have opportunities to win at work together.